api-platform/docs/core/mercure.md

 > - https://mercure.rocks

 API Platform detects changes made to your Doctrine entities, and sends the updated resources to the Mercure hub.
-Then, the Mercure hub dispatches the updates to all connected clients using [Server-sent Events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).
+Then, the Mercure hub dispatches the updates to all connected clients using [Server-Sent Events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).

 ![Mercure subscriptions](images/mercure-subscriptions.png)

 ## Installing the Mercure Support

-The Mercure support is already installed, configured and enabled in [the official distribution](../distribution/index.md).
+The Mercure support is already installed, configured and enabled in [the official distribution](../distribution/).
 If you use the distribution, you have nothing more to do, and you can jump to the next section.

 If you have installed API Platform using another method (such as `composer require api`), you need to install a Mercure hub, and the [Symfony MercureBundle](https://github.com/symfony/mercure-bundle):